sedostheatre/sedos.co.uk/input/events/simprov.md

 Follow the [Simprov Facebook page](https://www.facebook.com/groups/176792046058352/) and Sedos newsletters for more details on shows.

 ^^^ ![](/assets/simprov3-360.jpg)
-^^^ London improvisation group session in progress
+^^^ London improvisation group drop-in improv session in progress